zorowangtt/phdthesis/source/13_chapter5_fixl.md

 ## Vibrational energy transfer pathways and residue interaction network

-![The strong interactions, represented by dash lines, are defined by the residue pairs with G values > G~met~ + 2σ~met~ = 6.58 × 10^–3^ [kcal^2^/(mol^2^ fs)], where G~met~ (= 2.42 × 10–4 ) and σ~met~ (= 3.17 × 10–3) [kcal^2^/(mol^2^ fs)] are the mean and the standard deviation of the G-values of all residue pairs, respectively.
-(A1) met-FixL dimer, (B1) met-FixLH-imd dimer.
+![The strong interactions, represented by dash lines, are defined by the residue pairs with *G* values > *G*~met~ + 2σ~met~ = 6.58 × 10^–3^ [kcal^2^/(mol^2^ fs)], where *G*~met~ (= 2.42 × 10^–4^ ) and σ~met~ (= 3.17 × 10^–3^) [kcal^2^/(mol^2^ fs)] are the mean and the standard deviation of the *G*-values of all residue pairs, respectively.
+(A) met-FixL dimer, (B) met-FixLH-imd dimer.
 The interactions involved with the heme and the dimer interface are, shown in red and distinguished from the other interactions, shown in blue.
 Panels A/B, R1, R2, R3, show important amino acid residues in the regions around the heme ligand and on the dimer interface; close to the N-terminus; and close to the C-terminus, respectively.
 It should be noted that the connections between the imidazole ligand and residue HIS200, ARG206, ARG220 and LEU236 are not shown in Panel B1.](figures/fixl/interactions.jpg){#fig:interactions width=70%}

 Important regions with busy energy traffic in met-FixLH and met-FixLH-imd are detailed in @fig:interactions A(1) and B(1), respectively.
 The strong interactions are mainly observed on the dimer interface and around the heme core, where the heme (and heme ligand) is wrapped by the shell of EF loop, Fα, FG loop, Gβ, and Hβ.

 Around the heme core, we found busy traffic of vibrational energy transfer in two regions: residue groups in direct contact